christurgeon/Distributed-Flight-Controller/README.md

 ## Additional Instructions for Running with Theaters

-You will need to open (number_of_theaters + 1) terminals, which all are in the directory above the "solution" directory.
+You will need to open (number_of_theaters + 1) terminals, which all are in the directory above the "src" directory.

 On your first terminal, type in:
 ```